facebookresearch/Neural-Code-Search-Evaluation-Dataset/CONTRIBUTING.md

 * ...

 ## License
-By contributing to Neural-Code-Search, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Neural-Code-Search-Evaluation-Dataset, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.